-Gain (loss) on re-measurement of warrant liability associated with debt and equity obligations resulted in a loss of \$21,473 and a gain of \$305,624 for the three and nine months ended September 30, 2013.
-The Company's outstanding warrants are denominated in a currency different from the functional currency of the Company, and as such, meet the definition of a financial liability and are fair valued at each reporting period using the Black-Scholes model.
+Gain (loss) on re-measurement of warrant liability associated with debt and equity obligations resulted in a gain of \$83,659 for the three months ended December 31, 2013.
+The Company's exercise price on certain share purchase warrants are denominated in a currency other than the Company's functional currency, and as such, this instrument meets the definition of a financial liability and are measured at each reporting period at its fair value using the Black-Scholes option pricing model.
 The change in the fair value from period-to-period will result in a gain/(loss) in the Consolidated Statements of Comprehensive Income/(Loss).

-Gain (loss) on re-measurement of financial and derivative liability associated with debt obligation resulted in a loss of \$42,423 for the three and nine months ended September 30, 2013 compared to a gain of \$140,403 for the three months ended September 30, 2012 and a loss of \$345,701 for the nine months ended September 30, 2012.
-During August 2013, the Company entered into a debenture agreement, which has an option to convert the debt obligation to common shares under certain circumstances.
-As the Company's common shares are denominated in a currency different from the functional currency of the Company, and as such, meet the definition of a financial liability are fair valued at each reporting period using the Black-Scholes model.
+Gain (loss) on re-measurement of financial and derivative liability associated with debt obligation resulted in a gain of \$82,701 for the three months ended December 31, 2013 compared to a gain of \$345,701 for the three months ended December 31, 2012.
+During July 2013, the Company entered into a debenture agreement, which had an option to convert the debt obligation to common shares under certain circumstances.
+The conversion price on this debt was denominated in a currency other than the Company's functional currency, and as such, this instrument met the definition of a financial liability and were measured at each reporting period at its fair value using the Black-Scholes option pricing model.
 The change in the fair value from period-to-period will result in a gain/(loss) in the Consolidated Statements of Comprehensive Income/(Loss).
 During November 2012, the Company's debt obligation associated with the derivative liability was settled for shares.
-See discussion in Note 7 to the Company's annual financial statements, which were filed on March 1, 2013 and are available on SEDAR at www.sedar.com.
+See discussion in Note 7 to the Company's audited annual consolidated financial statements.